What is 4-axis and 5-axis CNC machining?

 When selecting a CNC machining service for a project, you’ll hear a lot of talk about axes.
 CNC machines tend to operate using 3, 4 or 5 axes, with 4-axis and 5-axis CNC machines promoted as the most capable kinds.

-But what exactly does 4-axis and 5-axis mean?
-If a machined part has three dimensions — height, width and depth — then where are those extra two axes coming from?
-And is it really worthwhile to choose 5-axis machining over cheaper alternatives?
+But what exactly do 4-axis and 5-axis mean?
+If a machined part has three dimensions — height, width, and depth — then where are those extra two axes coming from?
+And is it worthwhile to choose 5-axis machining over cheaper alternatives?

 How does a 4-axis or 5-axis CNC machine work?